w3c/type-samples/README.md

 # type-samples
 A place to find and contribute examples of typographic features in text, especially from non-Latin scripts.

-You can use the [Visual Index](https://w3c.github.io/type-samples/) to search for samples.
-(Currently just a prototype.)
+**You can use the [Visual Index](https://w3c.github.io/type-samples/) to search for samples.** (Currently still a prototype.)

-**I'm working on a set of guidelines for submitting images to the repo.
-Please check out https://github.com/w3c/type-samples/issues/21#issuecomment-281673811 before submitting stuff.**

 ##How this works##

-Warning: The current setup is experimental, and may change if a more effective method is found.
+_Warning: The current setup is experimental, and may change if a more effective method is found._

 If you want to submit an image to the repo please raise an issue and follow these instructions.